Teeuwynn Woodruff

-Teeuwynn Woodruff is a writer and game designer who has worked primarily on role-playing games, TV writing and interviewing, and trading card games.
+Teeuwynn Woodruff (October 25, 1966 – August 28, 2023) was an American writer and game designer who worked primarily on role-playing games, television writing and interviewing, and trading card games.

 Freelancer

 Teeuwynn Woodruff was introduced to role-playing games at an early age, playing her first game of Dungeons & Dragons when she was 11, according to Woodruff.
-In an interview with internet podcast called Midnight Express, Woodruff said that after college, she met some employees of TSR while attending a games convention in 1992, which led to the idea of a career as a freelance fantasy writer; subsequently she sent some material to TSR and one of her monster designs appeared in the AD&D adventure Assault on Raven's Ruin, while her adventure A Way with Words, co-authored with Tim Beach, appeared in Dungeon magazine in its May/June 1993 issue.
+In an interview with internet podcast called Midnight Express, Woodruff said that after college, she met some employees of TSR while attending a games convention in 1992, which led to the idea of a career as a freelance fantasy writer; subsequently she sent some material to TSR and one of her monster designs appeared in the Advanced Dungeons & Dragons adventure Assault on Raven's Ruin, while her adventure A Way with Words, co-authored with Tim Beach, appeared in Dungeon magazine in its May/June 1993 issue.
 Woodruff also wrote for West End Games, including the Galitia Citybook for Masterbook: Bloodshadows and Indiana Jones and the Tomb of the Templars for the Indiana Jones RPG.

 White Wolf and WotC

 Woodruff said in an internet podcast interview that she was hired by White Wolf in 1993 as their first female game designer.
 While there, she wrote World of Darkness: Gypsies and contributed to White Wolf's Vampire: the Masquerade, Werewolf: the Apocalypse, Mage: the Ascension and Wraith: the Oblivion lines.

-In 1995, she moved to Seattle to join the staff of Wizards of the Coast (WotC), and claims to have been their first female game designer.
-Woodruff was part of the design team on a multitude of projects including BattleTech, Netrunner, Magic: The Gathering (7th edition), Duelmasters, Dreamblade, and Pokémon Trading Card Game.
-After WotC bought TSR in 1997, she also contributed to several D&D projects including Masters of the Wild.
+In 1995, she moved to Seattle to join the staff of Wizards of the Coast (WotC), and claimed to have been their first female game designer.
+Woodruff was part of the design team on a multitude of projects including BattleTech, Netrunner, Magic: The Gathering (7th edition), Duel Masters, Dreamblade, and Pokémon Trading Card Game.
+After WotC bought TSR in 1997, she also contributed to several Dungeons & Dragons projects including Masters of the Wild.
 Woodruff was on the design team with Wolfgang Baur and Mike Selinker for a role-playing game based on Magic: The Gathering, but Wizards cancelled this project in 1996.
 She was also on the design team for Betrayal at House on the Hill.